Integrating Momento with your Netlify app

 chat cache in the list of available caches.

 Notice the region you created your cache in is also displayed in the list of caches.
 You'll need to make sure that you choose the same region when you generate a Momento authentication token in the next step.
-Navigate to the tokens page, choose the cloud provider and region you used to create your cache, choose the
+Navigate to the api-keys page, choose the cloud provider and region you used to create your cache, choose the

-Generate Token button.
+Generate Key button.

-Auth Token and save it in a safe place.
+API Key and save it in a safe place.
 You'll need to use it later to configure your Netlify deployment, where you will add it as an environment variable for use in the chat app.